-Spaying removes the uterus and ovaries through an incision in the abdomen.
+Spaying for dogs and cats removes the uterus and ovaries through an incision in the abdomen.
 While there are several different techniques, all pets are anesthetized for the procedure.
 Surgery can take from 30-60 minutes, which is long enough that most pets should receive IV fluids during surgery.

 Veterinarians provide pain medication in addition to anesthesia so that after the anesthesia wears off the pet remains comfortable.
 Most veterinarians keep the pet overnight in the hospital, but some hospitals do not have employees working during the night so your pet may be better off at home.
 Veterinarians dispense pain medication to keep your pet comfortable as she heals.
 It was once believed that pain after surgery was desirable because it prevented pets from being active and damaging the surgical site, but research has shown the opposite is true: Pets provided with pain medication heal faster than pets not given pain medication.